siman-man/shiritori/README.md

 Let's start creation long method chain.

-## Usage

-Let's play shiritori!, your input command 'shiritori'

 ## Rule

 1. You set first object.

 2. Input the method that object can use.
-⋅⋅* Don't use same method.
+  * You can not use the method that has been used once.
-⋅⋅* Don't override or define new method.
+  * Don't override or define new method.

 3. It continue until the method can not be input.

 4. Let's enjoy shiritori!

+## Usage

 ## Contributing